 “Social Security did not create the economic problem or the budget deficit.
 Wall Street and other government spending did.
 But the opponents of Social Security don’t want to pay back all the money that was borrowed from Social Security, including the interest earned.
 Instead they want to cut Social Security benefits.”

-Former Michigan Senator Don Riegle’s in-depth analysis of the financial state of Social Security for the Huffington Post is a detailed timeline of events leading to the funding crisis facing Social Security–but not the one many of our elected officials would like you to believe.
+Former Michigan Senator Don Riegle’s in-depth analysis of the financial state of Social Security for the Huffington Post is a detailed timeline of events leading to the funding crisis facing Social Security – but not the one many elected officials would like you to believe.

 There are as many takes on why Social Security is struggling as there are clouds in the sky.
-A lot of these explanations revolve around some massive failure on the part of the program itself: rampant fraud, reckless and unfunded benefit expansion, bloated costs, and driving up the nation’s deficit, to name a few.
+A lot of these explanations revolve around some massive failure on the part of the program itself.
+Rampant fraud.
+Reckless and unfunded benefit expansion.
+Bloated costs.
+The federal deficit.
+These are just a few of the arguments.

-But Riegle–like many Social Security supporters–believes this is just a smear campaign against a program some in the government love to scapegoat for budgetary woes.
+But Riegle, like many Social Security supporters, believes this is just a smear campaign.
+A campaign against a program some in government love to scapegoat for budgetary woes.

 And a program our elected officials LOVE to tap for funds when money gets tight.